nwaughachukwuma/svelte-tap-event/readme.md

 }
 ```

-- 'click': tap is triggered by a mouse action
+- 'click': triggered by a mouse action
-- 'touch': tap is triggered by a touch action
+- 'touch': triggered by a touch action